Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 and config/thin.yml in the repo for an example thin config and nginx server stanza.

 ### Run the websocket server

+For a local development instance, skip this step - just run `./script/server` to get both the app server and websocket server on the right ports.

 run `bundle exec ruby ./script/websocket_server` to start the websocket server on port 8080.
 Change the port in config/app_config.yml.